 I am a British journalist and author working for WIRED magazine in the UK – based in central London.
 I write news and features for the WIRED website, contribute monthly to the magazine, appear on (and occasionally edit and host) the weekly podcast.
 Personal interests include: cybersecurity; artificial intelligence; robots; internet rights; privacy; and data – although, I cover all stories across science, technology, business and culture.

 Outside of WIRED, I write, talk, and train on Freedom of Information laws, openness and transparency.
 I created and run the FOI Directory – which contains lists and contact details of more than 10,000 public authorities.

 In 2015, my book – Freedom of Information: A practical guide for UK journalists – was published by Routledge.
 It is a ‘how to’ publication for the country’s transparency law and is based on interviews with senior journalists and information rights specialists, plus a detailed study of case law.

 If you would like to commission, have me talk at an event, appear on TV/radio, please send me an email: email@example.com / firstname.lastname@example.org.
 If you don’t like email try me on: @mattburgess1.
-If you want to get me in a more secure way please use: E0F25098.
 If you are pitching a story, I will do my best to respond but am often inundated with emails.